carmenJaraAlvarez/clustering/README.md

 # clustering

-Clustering, en la era de YouTube
+Clustering, in YouTube age

+Artificial Intelligence Project.
+Clustering as a video summary technique.